Best Fleet Management Software

 Introduction of autonomous fleets to provide multiple partnerships opportunities

 The investments in autonomous vehicles have witnessed a huge upsurge over the past three years, where many vehicle manufacturers are collaborating with technology vendors to gain the early mover advantage.
-Several companies have increased their investments to gain a competitive edge in this stream.
+Many organizations have increased their investments to get a competitive edge in this stream.
 Forecast to a multi-billion dollar opportunity, autonomous fleets are inviting automakers, ride-hailing firms, and technology providers to collaborate in order to gain maximum share in the self-driving technology.

 Driver safety and productivity affecting vehicle uptime

 Driver safety and productivity are the two vital aspects on which fleet efficiency largely depends.
 The driving pattern affects engine performance, with driver productivity directly affecting the overall cost and fleet efficiency.
 Driver safety, if compromised, can lead to accidents and to associated repair and downtime costs.
 Lowering the accident rates is likely to automatically lower insurance costs, which can help fleet owners qualify for better insurance rates.
 Driver retention and lack of drivers are the constant challenges for fleet owners.
 Moreover, drivers are less aware of safety procedures, and they may be exploited by excess driving hours and lower incentives.
 It leads to high driver attrition rates.
 Companies are introducing driver training sessions to reduce the number of accidents.
-Third-party providers are also devising safety training modules and programs.
-Additionally, the government HOS mandate has resulted in increased driver satisfaction, which is expected to lower attrition rates.
+Third-party service providers are also developing safety training modules and programs.
+Moreover, the government HOS command has caused an increased driver satisfaction, which is likely to lower attrition rates.

 Accurate geocoding is a must feature in fleet routing.
 Every route optimization algorithm works with an inbuilt geocoding functionality.
 However, converting addresses into a particular point on the map to precise latitude and longitude coordinates is not an easy task.
 Understanding ambiguous addresses and comprehending local contexts are key processes for accurate geocoding, coupled with a robust database of local addresses and apartment locations.
 Without an accurate address to geocode lookup, the best route optimization algorithms cannot work efficiently and might lead to non-desired locations along with time and fuel wastage.